This post covers things to do in January in Rome, including free, family-friendly, as well as nighttime events and activities, all updated for 2022.

 9) Enjoy the Work of Michelangelo

-In addition to this activity, you can also see his legendary work at the Sistine Chapel.
+See the legendary work of Michelangelo at the Sistine Chapel.
 Alternatively, you can head over to St. Peter’s Basilica to see his take on the Pieta, which is unquestionably one of his finest works.

 After that, you might want to visit the Campidoglio outside of the Capitoline Museums.
 This public square was designed by Michelangelo with stairs that lead in the direction of the Vatican.